Maps & Routes

 Rock to Rock is working to keep our riders and whole community safe and healthy.

 We're inviting participants to do Rock to Rock in small groups at staggered starts.
-In 2022 you can ride one of two Family Rides, a 12-, 20-, 40- or 60-mile ride in a loop starting and ending in East Rock Park.
+In 2023 you can ride one of two Family Rides, a 12-, 20-, 40- or 60-mile ride in a loop starting and ending in East Rock Park.
 You also are welcome to hike around the base of East Rock.
 Common Ground is offering a West Rock hike as well.
-If you are not comfortable getting out on April 30 you can take 5 actions on behalf of our environment on your own.
+If you are not comfortable getting out with us you can take 5 actions on behalf of our environment on your own.
 You can ride a stationary bike or set a new milestone for your home exercise routine.

-However you are celebrating Rock to Rock, please post videos and photos on Facebook, Instagram, and Twitter using the hashtags #MyRockToRock and #RockToRock2022.
+However you are celebrating Rock to Rock, please post videos and photos on Facebook, Instagram, and Twitter using the hashtags #MyRockToRock and #RockToRock2023.

 Longer Rides- These routes travel on roads shared with vehicles.

-8 am: metric century (60 mi- goes to Sleeping Giant and out to the shoreline)
+• 7am to 8 am: metric century rides (60 mi- goes to Sleeping Giant and out to the shoreline)

 Two Family-Friendly Rides

 within East Rock Park.
-It is a 1-mile loop that can
+One is a 1-mile loop that can

 1 mile ride: https://www.mapmyride.com/routes/view/4841827915